Highly Individualized Educational Plans

 Because it is so difficult to force a school to provide the needed instruction in the right way, a lot of families turn to homeschooling to overcome learning disabilities and have been very successful in our outcomes.
 Check out our story of how we were highly successful in homeschooling to overcome learning disabilities using individualized education plans.

 Individualized Instructional Design is at the heart of the Learning Abled Kids website.

-You will find step-by-step instructions to help you design an individualized instructional program that will meet your child’s unique learning needs.
+You will find step-by-step instructions here to help you design an individualized instructional program designed for your child’s unique learning needs.
 In this day and age, there is absolutely no reason you cannot develop a viable program for your child, provide an effective learning environment, and use assistive technology to allow your child to learn.

 - Learner Analysis

 - Task Analysis – Part A and Part B

 - Designed Solutions

 The sections of your binder, as specified above, correspond to the steps our Individualized Instructional Design process.
 Some of the sections are much more involved than others, but each step is essential for enabling your child to overcome his learning challenges.